Oxford History of England: Use of the term England

-Since then there has been a trend in history to restrict the use of the term England to the state that existed pre-1707 and to the geographic area it covered and people it contained in the period thereafter.
+Since then there has been a trend in history to restrict the use of the term England to the state that existed pre-1707 and to the geographic area it covered and people it contained in the period thereafter, but without Wales.
 The different authors interpreted "English history" differently, with Taylor opting to write the history of the British people, including the people of Wales, Scotland, Ireland, Empire and Commonwealth where they shared a history with England, but ignoring them where they did not.
 Other authors opted to treat non-English matters within their remit.

+New Oxford History of England

+A New Oxford History of England was commissioned in 1992 and produced eleven volumes by 2010.
+At least six volumes were still forthcoming, as of 2025.
+The following chart compares the two series.